pabvald/scibot-visualisation/server/src/README.md

 ```

 ### Basic configuration
-There is a basic configuration object `Config` used for development that specifies
+There is a basic configuration object `Config` that is used for development and specifies the
-the versions of the dataset that should be used as well as the paths of the different datasets.
+versions of the dataset to be used and the paths of the different datasets.

 ### Production configuration
 A second production configuration object `ProductionConfig` that disables the debugging.